Abhay557/fake-news-detection/README.md

 - Efficient **online learning** algorithm for text classification.
 - Remains *passive* on correct predictions, *aggressive* on mistakes.
 - Fast, scalable, and highly accurate (achieved **99.6% accuracy**).
+- *one of the biggest backfall is that model is trined on small dataset.*

 ---